jyztintan/tp/docs/UserGuide.md

       </a>

 #### Filter By Housing Type
-Returns the list of clients with the specified housing type preference.
+Returns the list of clients with the specified preferred housing type.

 **Format:**
 ```